 -

-This module handles creating new sources, citations, and assertions, and includes a class that opens assertions tables on the assertions tab.
+This module handles creating new sources, citations, and assertions.

 -